Plano ISD Academy High School FAQ

-Since Plano ISD Academy High School is the home campus for learners, they are not be able to go to other campuses to participate in extracurricular activities.
+Since Plano ISD Academy High School is the home campus for learners, they do not go to other campuses to participate in extracurricular activities.

 Learners have the opportunity to earn patches on a letterman jacket.
 Learners assist in the identification of areas, as well as in the creation of a structure to earn the jacket.

-The grading system designed at Plano ISD Academy High School will encourage and support academic and personal inquiry, innovation, creativity, trial/error, risk-taking, collaboration, teamwork, timely critical feedback, and academic understanding and excellence.
-There will be a four-part grading structure: scores, digital portfolio, matrix focused on content related outcomes and matrix focused on critical skill learning outcomes.
-Critical skills will provide learners with feedback regarding 21st century skills.
-Through this process, learners and parents will have more detailed and accurate information on strengths and areas for growth.
+The grading system designed at Plano ISD Academy High School encourages and supports academic and personal inquiry, innovation, creativity, trial/error, risk-taking, collaboration, teamwork, timely critical feedback, and academic understanding and excellence.
+There is a four-part grading structure: scores, digital portfolio, matrix focused on content related outcomes and matrix focused on critical skill learning outcomes.
+Critical skills provide learners with feedback regarding 21st century skills.
+Through this process, learners and parents have more detailed and accurate information on strengths and areas for growth.

-There will be no leveled courses available at the Academy.
-Beyond the top 10% required by state law, learners will not be ranked.
-All Academy learning experiences will receive grade points, but none will receive weighted grade points.
-There will be a uniform GPA.
-Learners will receive honor and distinction in relevant skills, such as teamwork, initiative, leadership, service, etc.
+There are no leveled courses available at the Academy.
+Beyond the top 10% required by state law, learners are not ranked.
+All Academy transcripted courses receive grade points, but none receive weighted grade points.
+There is a uniform GPA.
+Learners receive honor and distinction in relevant skills, such as teamwork, initiative, leadership, service, etc.

-The school will operate on a nine-week grading period.
-Work outside of the school day will occur as learners complete tasks towards solving a problem, or finishing a project.
-Learners will manage as many as four projects at one time.
-Assessments will be given over content in a variety of settings.
-Learners will take End-of-Course-Exams at the completion of a course.
+The school operates on a nine-week grading period.
+Work outside of the school day occurs as learners complete tasks towards solving a problem, or finishing a project.
+Assessments are given over content in a variety of settings.
+Learners take End-of-Course-Exams at the completion of a course.

-Training will be provided for Canvas, the new learning management software system, to learners and parents at the beginning of the school year.
+Training is provided for Canvas, the learning management software system, to learners and parents at the beginning of the school year.

-We currently have 307 students who represent the 9th and 10th and 11th grades.
+We currently have 420 students who represent the 9th -12th grades.